estrattonbailey/overunder/README.md

 ## Options
 Options are passed as an object as the second or third parameter of either the `scroll()` or `resize()` methods.

-### offset `number` - default: 0
+### offset `number|element` - default: 0
-Buffer distance, subtracted from scroll/resize position.
-Pass a negative number to achieve a positive offset.
+Buffer distance, **subtracted** from scroll/resize position (gets triggered sooner).
+Pass a negative number to achieve a positive offset (gets triggered later).
+To acheive a positive offset using an element, use `negativeOffset` below.

+### negativeOffset `number|element` - default: 0
+A value that is always **added** to the position value.
+I realize the naming of these two offset options is confusing, need to figure that out.

 ### watchResize `boolean` - default: false
 Continously checks scroll position on resize. *For `scroll()` instances only.*